Research FARM to LAWN: Enhancing the Production, Establishment, and Marketability Success of Zoysiagrass Sod

 Breeding efforts over the past decade have resulted in the development of interspecific hybrids with superior stress tolerance and appearance, which represent an important step in improving the environmental sustainability of managed turf.
 However, information is lacking on how to best grow-in and manage new hybrids (soon to become commercially available) at the FARM (sod producers) and LAWN (consumers including homeowners, installers, golf-course superintendents and sports field managers).
 This knowledge gap leaves producers and consumers to determine best management practices based on limited experiences and not research, likely creating hesitation in the adoption of economically and environmentally sustainable zoysiagrasses.

-Four-pronged approach: Better practices for zoysiagrass production, markets, adoption
+A four-pronged approach: Better practices for zoysiagrass production, markets, adoption

 A project team of researchers from three land-grant institutions proposes to increase the adoption and use of zoysiagrass in four key ways.
 Successful completion of this project will significantly increase the productivity, sustainability, and economic gain of sod farms while also creating high-quality, sustainable lawns.